SuadeLabs/fire/documentation/properties/limit_amount.md

 ---
 layout:		property
 title:		"limit_amount"
-schemas:	[account,loan]
+schemas:	[account, loan]
 ---

 # limit_amount

 ---

 The **limit_amount** parameter describes the total credit limit on the loan or account (overdraft).
 The monetary type is represented as an integer number of cents/pence.
+Note that for loans this is typically a positive number (as balances are positive) and a negative number for accounts (where a negative balance denotes an overdraft).

 [**The European Commission's Consumer Credit Directive**][dir2008] defines the 'total amount of credit’ as: